spasquier/spring-boot-movie-app-demo/README.md

 ### Build the App
 1. Copy the file "database/src/main/resources/application.properties.example" to
+   "database/src/main/resources/application.properties"

+If you are going to use Docker to run the app on your local environment, then you don't need to modify the file.

-   "database/src/main/resources/application.properties", for the Docker build you don't need to change any of these values, if you are planning to run the app on your host machine then change the database connection details to the ones you have on your host machine.
+If you are planning to run the app on your host machine, then change the Postgres configuration properties, so the  app can use your local Postgres installation.
+Also, you will need to import the database in "docker/init.sql"

 2. Open your console and change your working directory to this project.